vlkv/chocofly/docs/layout.md

 ![Fig. 3.
 Arrows and other navigation keys](/docs/images/chocofly_arrows_etc.png)

-The `ijkl` arrows are super intuitive and this is almost a standart in the world of ergonomic keyboards.
+The `ijkl` arrows are super intuitive and this is almost a standard in the world of ergonomic keyboards.
 Some folks use `kj,l` instead (which is OKay especially if your keyboard have more agressive vertical stagger), vim users may want to use `hjkl` (and this is completely non intuitive to me).

 The intuition for the placement of Home/End and PgUp/PgDown paired keys is the following:
 - In most text editors the Home key moves caret to the leftmost position (which is the line start).
 That is why the Home is somewhat 'on the left' at the `u` key.